 An interdisciplinary course examining the development of social and political visibility by gays, lesbians, bisexuals, and the transgendered over the course of the last four decades, and an analysis of public policy on sexual diversity in Canada, the U.S., Europe, and various parts of the global south.
 Among the questions to be addressed are: What stimulated the development of political movements mobilizing around sexual orientation issues?
 What recent changes have been evident in the treatment of sexual diversity in the news media, the arts, and popular culture?
-What state policy response has there been in such areas as violence, equality rights, and family rights?
+What state policy response has there been in such areas as violence, equality rights, schooling, family rights, and health care?
 In all such questions, gender, race/ethnic, and social class differences will be considered, both in the character of social movements, and in changes in attitudes and policy.

 Format and Requirements